metablaster/WindowsFirewallRuleset/README.md

 ## The future

-Following features are desired and might be available at some point in the future:
+The following features are desired and might be available at some point in the future:

 1. Remote firewall administration